 Italy is a country with a high geothermal vocation with the presence of numerous fruiting areas both for the production of electricity and for direct uses, such as air conditioning of the environment, thermalism, agricultural uses, industrial processes, etc.

-In particular, the use of geothermal heat pumps makes it possible to exploit low temperature resources (<30 ° C) even at a small depth, present almost everywhere in Italy and in almost all types of soil.
+In particular, the use of geothermal heat pumps allows the exploitation of low temperature resources (<30 ° C) even at small depths, present practically everywhere in Italy and in almost all types of soil.

 Despite the great potential, the use of geothermal energy in Italy has seen a very modest growth, unlike other European countries (Switzerland, Sweden, Austria and Germany) where it is an already consolidated reality.